 CENTER FOR LAW, HEALTH & SOCIETY

-Health law is a complex and rapidly changing field.
-It regulates the health care industry, the public’s health, and the delivery and financing of health care services.
-Consistently ranked as a top 10 health law program for well over a decade, the Center for Law, Health & Society, addresses these health law challenges through educational programs, research and community engagement.
+Health law is a complex and rapidly changing field, including laws impacting the health care industry, public health, bioethics, global health, health technology and social justice.
+Established in 2004, the Center for Law, Health & Society is dedicated to addressing today's health law challenges through high quality educational programs, research and community engagement.

 - Education

-The center is a catalyst for understanding and improving the impact of laws and policies on the health and well-being of individuals, families, and communities. - Community Engagement
+The center is a catalyst for understanding and improving laws and policies influencing the health and well-being of individuals, families and communities. - Community Engagement

 Research & Student Opportunities